Cwm Idwal walk

 It takes you into a normally inaccessible upland environment, and through beautiful ice-sculpted Cwm Idwal – a bowl-shaped hollow filled with the crystal clear waters of Llyn Idwal.
 The site is world famous for its rock formations and its rare and fragile plant life.

-From the car park, walk to the east of the wardens hut and follow the footpath around the building.
-The footpath ascends steeply at times for approximately 56yd (50m) through verges of heather, towards the mountain gate.
+From the Ogwen Cottage Ranger Base, walk in a westerly direction for roughly 93 yd (85m) over the bridge to the Snowdonia National Park Visitor Centre building.
+Steps to the left of the building are the start of the path which ascends steeply at times for approximately 56 yd (50m) through verges of heather, towards the mountain gate.

 Continue through the gate and over the oak bridge.
 The oak bridge was replaced in the summer of 2010 using sessile oak sustainably harvested from the nearby National Trust place at Plas Newydd.
 The bridge provides an excellent opportunity to photograph the peak of Y Garn, with Afon Idwal in the foreground.